Symplectic singularities arising from algebras of symmetric tensors: Symplectic singularities from horospherical varieties

 Let $G$ be a reductive and connected linear algebraic group and let $B$ be a Borel subgroup of $G$.
 A closed subgroup $H$ of $G$ is said to be \emph{horospherical} if it contains the unipotent radical of a Borel subgroup of $G$ and we also say that the homogeneous space $G/H$ is horospherical.
 Denote by $P$ the normalizer $N_G(H)$ of $H$ in $G$.
 Then $P$ is a parabolic subgroup of $G$ such that $P/H$ is a torus.
 Thus $G/H$ is a torus bundle over the flag variety $W\coloneqq G/P$.
 The dimension $r$ of $P/H$ is called the \emph{rank} of $G/H$.
-A normal variety $X$ with an action of $G$ is said to be a \emph{horospherical variety} if $G$ has an open orbit isomorphic to $G/H$ for some horospherical subgroup $H$.
+A normal variety $X$ with an action of $G$ is said to be a \emph{horospherical $G$-variety} if $G$ has an open orbit isomorphic to $G/H$ for some horospherical subgroup $H$. { The torus $\bT^r\coloneqq P/H$ acts on the open orbit $G/H$ by right multiplication, so it acts freely and transitively on the fibers of $G/H\rightarrow G/P$.}

 \begin{prop}[ {\cite[Proposition 4.1]{Pasquier2016}}] Let $X$ be a horospherical $G$-variety with open orbit $X_o=G/H$ isomorphic to a torus fibration $X_o\rightarrow G/P$ with $P$ a parabolic subgroup of $G$.
-Then, there exists a smooth toric $P/H$-variety $Y$ and a $G$-equivariant birational morphism $f$ from the smooth horospherical $G$-variety $G\times_P Y$ to $X$. \end{prop}
+Then there exists a smooth toric $\bT^r$-variety $Y$ and a $G$-equivariant birational morphism $f$ from the smooth horospherical $G$-variety $G\times_P Y$ to $X$. \end{prop}

 Let $\fg$, $\fh$ and $\fp$ be the Lie algebras of $G$, $H$ and $P$, respectively.
 Then the cotangent bundle $T^*X_o$ can be canonically identified with $G\times_H \fh^{\perp}$.
 The moment map $T^*X_o\rightarrow \fg^*$ can be written as